magore/hp85disk/README.md

  time as I learned the protocols and specifications - NOT because of any problems with his original work.

- I have retained Anders HP HP9121D and HP9134L data structures found in gpib/defines without modification.
-Although mostly rewritten I have maintained the concept of state machines for GPIB read and write functions as well as for SS80 execute state tracking.
+ I Although mostly rewritten I have maintained the basic concept of using state machines for GPIB read and write functions as well as for SS80 execute state tracking.

 ___
 # Abbreviations